-As a student of Sentara College of Health Sciences, you’ll learn on campus, online, or both, depending on which program or course you choose.
+As a student of Sentara College of Health Sciences, you’ll learn on campus, online, or both, depending on which program you choose.
 Sentara College embraces a concept called “distance education,” which provides students with the flexibility to learn remotely, at a time and place that’s convenient for them.

 What is Distance Education?